Skip to content

 For the complete information see Expression Language Reference.

-🚧 This feature is in prototype state 🚧
+🚧 This feature is in preview state 🚧

-As a step aside from tacit style, Expressions support two levels of symbolic linking using $-prefixed strings as references.
+As a step aside from tacit style, Expressions support two types of symbolic linking using $-prefixed strings as references.

 "$x" | Ne(0) | And("$x" | Flip(Div(1))) | Or("$x")